Mar 6, 2023

 Oatly’s brand tone is fun and accessible—but when it comes to sustainability, its messaging pulls no punches.
 It’s this idyllic balance and clearcut commitment to its original mission that contributes to Oatly’s ongoing global plant-based milk domination.

-To expand its commercial reach while maintaining its commitment towards a more sustainable planet, Oatly is currently working with two non-profit organizations to encourage farmers to start growing food-grade oats as part of their regular crop rotations.
+To expand its commercial reach while maintaining its commitment to a more sustainable planet, Oatly is currently working with two non-profit organizations to encourage farmers to start growing food-grade oats as part of their regular crop rotations.
+It has also introduced climate footprint labeling for select Oatly products in North America, starting with the brand’s newly reformulated line of Oatgurts (a range of non-dairy yogurt alternatives).
 And, with initiatives like this, irresistible digital content is likely to follow.

 While some former brand advocates have accused Oatly of getting into bed with the enemy and selling its soul, the brand came back with, as you might imagine, a well-executed statement:

-"We thought that if we could convince [Blackstone] that it’s as profitable (and in the long-term even more profitable) to invest in a sustainability company like Oatly, then all the other private equity firms of the world would look, listen and start to steer their collective worth of 4 trillion US dollars into green investments."
+"We thought that if we could convince [Blackstone] that it’s as profitable (and in the long-term even more profitable) to invest in a sustainability company like Oatly, then all the other private equity firms of the world would look, listen and start to steer their collective worth of $4 trillion into green investments."

 Despite the recent controversy, the fact remains that Oatly is currently at the top of its game—and the best may be yet to come.
 If nothing else, this story goes to show the power of persistence and the value of going against the grain in a competitive digital world.